sunpy/ndcube/docs/coordinates.rst

 It provides users with a mechanism of attaching coordinates to their `~ndcube.NDCube` instances in addition to those in the primary WCS object.
 This may be desired because, as above, the primary WCS omits a physical type.
 Or it may be because the users have an alternative set of coordinates that they would like to be able to keep seperate from the primary set at ``.wcs`` for some reason.
-To demonstrate how to use `~ndcube.ExtraCoords`, let's start by creating a `~astropy.time.Time` object representing the times corresponding to each position along the 1st axis of the data array defined above.
+To demonstrate how to use `~ndcube.ExtraCoords`, let's start by creating a `~astropy.time.Time` object representing the time at each element along the first axis of the ``data`` arrar defined above.

 .. code-block:: python